So you wanna housesit? Here are my personal tips to get started.

 If you can drive and care for left and right hand drive cars, then often you're left a car to drive.
 You'll need both a current, valid drivers license from your own country and an international drivers license that covers you in the country you want to drive in.
 Sometimes the homeowner may want to add you to their auto insurance policy so you are insured to drive the car, but this is uncommon because it's only allowed in select countries and even when it is, the insurers often don't recognize international identification anyways.

-On the flip side, you should never have to pay out of pocket to housesit, other than your own travel and food expenses.
+On the flip side, you should never have to pay out of pocket to housesit, other than maybe your travel and food expenses.
 Everything should be included with the house.
 Homeowners can't disconnect their utilities just to go on vacation, and the pets need the heat and water too, so asking a sitter to pay for them doesn't make any sense, and I'd be wary of anyone that did so.
 Also, don't ever allow anyone to take or make copies of your passport or any other personal identification.
 This is not only unsafe, it's also illegal and impractical.
 Especially through Trusted Housesitters, since sitters have verified ids and criminal checks already in their profiles.